JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-Triggered when Local User leaves a meeting
+Triggered when Local User leaves a meeting.

 **Declaration**